 But Paul was wrong.
-That didn't accomplish salvation!
-That wasn't what he was going to held accountable for.
-But, for all this, (prior to being called by Jesus Christ) he still didn't comprehend what was required for salvation.
-To me it would seem (as I think it is, with all of us) that Paul understood what the New Covenant entailed.
+That did not accomplish salvation!
+That was not what he was going to held accountable for.
+But, for all this, (prior to being called by Jesus Christ) he still did not comprehend what was required for salvation.
+To me it would seem (as I think it is with all of us) that Paul understood what the New Covenant entailed.
 That is, that our justification came through the death of Jesus Christ.
 Plus, he understood the promises and the great mercy extended to those who are called.
 But in that he somehow still held the concept in his mind that he, with his own willpower, should somehow be able to qualify for eternal life.
 And certainly he longed to do so!

 But, about twenty-five years into his ministry and with all of his understanding, Paul at last saw the intent and that keeping the letter of the law had lulled him into a false security.
 He discovered that he just couldn't do it.
 He finally had to admit, "I cannot keep what Jesus Christ wants me to keep."

 Romans 7:5 For when we were in the flesh, the motions [which simply means "the passions" that we have in our bodies] of sins, which were by the law, did work in our members to bring forth fruit unto death.